dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 Remember this setup as it will look similar when we create another spec (short for specification) file for other features.
 If you could focus on the `onBeforeInit()` function, this is how easily we could get the module, in this case `dbConnection`, from the Nest application by just passing the `Connection` class from `typeorm`.
 We then pass it to the `clearRepositories()` function to clear all the repositories in our database.

-Now for the first test case, we can to test the feature of getting all the links.
+Now for the first test case, we can test the feature of getting all the links.
 This is how we can do it:

 ```ts
 ...